 What Type of Work Doesn’t Qualify for SR&ED?
 (Common Mistakes)

-🚫 Market research (e.g., studying consumer trends)
+🚫 Market research or surveys

 Refundable vs. Non-Refundable SR&ED Tax Credits

-How to File an SR&ED Claim (Yes, You Can DIY!)
+How to File an SR&ED Claim (Yes, You Can DIY!)?

-Start Your SR&ED Journey Today!
+Ready to Start Your SR&ED Journey?

 ✅ Need help filing?
 Our DIY guides and expert support can help you maximize your refund—without consultant fees!